aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-form-fields/_index.md

 ## Form Fields in Aspose.Words

-Placing form fields into the document via code is easy. **DocumentBuilder** has special methods for inserting them, one for each form field type.
+Placing form fields into the document via code is easy.
+[DocumentBuilder](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/) has special methods for inserting them, one for each form field type.
 Each of the methods accepts a string parameter representing the name of the form field.
 The name can be an empty string.
 If however you specify a name for the form field, then a bookmark is automatically created with the same name.

 ### Inserting Form Fields

 Form fields are a particular case of Word fields that allows "interaction" with the user.
-Form fields in Microsoft Word include textbox, combo box and checkbox. **DocumentBuilder** provides special methods to insert each type of form field into the document: **DocumentBuilder.insert_text_input**, **DocumentBuilder.insert_check_box**, and **DocumentBuilder.insert_combo_box**.
+Form fields in Microsoft Word include textbox, combo box and checkbox.
+[DocumentBuilder](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/) provides special methods to insert each type of form field into the document: [DocumentBuilder.insert_text_input](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_text_input/), [DocumentBuilder.insert_check_box](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_check_box/), and [DocumentBuilder.insert_combo_box](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_combo_box/).
 Note that if you specify a name for the form field, then a bookmark is automatically created with the same name.
 The code example given below shows how to insert a combobox form field into a document.

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_form_fields-InsertFormFields.py" >}}

 #### Inserting a Text Input

-DocumentBuilder.InsertTextInput to insert a textbox into the document.
+Call [DocumentBuilder.insert_text_input](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_text_input/) to insert a textbox into the document.
 The code example given below shows how to insert a text input form field into a document.

 {{< highlight python >}}
 doc = aw.Document()